‘Stranger Things’ Star Discusses Character Death Ahead of Season 5 Release

 Well, here we are.
 The most soul-destroying death in Stranger Things so far.
 Eddie Munson is easily the most “metal” character to have graced Hawkins, and his pre-demise rendition of Metallica’s “Master of Puppets” will be forever etched into our conscious.

 Unfortunately, so will watching him get attacked by a horde of flesh-eating bat creatures in the Upside Down.
-Fortunately, Eddie is given a luxury previously deceased characters weren’t — he doesn’t die immediately (although we aren’t sure this is a good thing per se).
+Fortunately, Eddie is given a luxury other deceased characters that fell before him weren’t — he doesn’t die immediately.

 Related: Despite Some Bad News, ‘Stranger Things’ Season 5 Gets Exciting Update